 Other times, because the buyer has such a great relationship with the manufacturer and they have a good history of working together, they stop conducting inspections altogether.
 And with less accountability, there is less pressure on the factory to meet specific standards.

 It is vital to understand that costs usually go up over time and rarely go down.
 Importers should understand this and try to have an open and honest dialog with their manufacturers.
 When costs increase, you should either:

 - Be willing to pay more for the same product at the same level of quality, or

-We say in the industry that, “quality begins with the buy.”
+We say in the industry that “quality begins with the buy.”

 Most of all, don’t become complacent.
-Just because you have a good relationship with your manufacturer and have had a good history of quality output does not mean you should stop conducting inspections altogether.
+Just because you have a good relationship with your manufacturer and a good history of quality output does not mean you should stop conducting inspections altogether.

 Being Smart About Your Quality Control Budget

 At Insight, we advocate for what’s called a “smart quality spend.”
 In other words, if you’re working with multiple suppliers, you can reduce inspections at high-performing factories while increasing them at low-performing ones.

-You can work out a deal where you get them to agree that if their failure rates go up, they are responsible for the cost of additional inspections going back up to the original level.
+You can work out a deal with the supplier where you agree that if their failure rates go up, they are responsible for the cost of additional inspections to get back up to the original level.
 You must have good inspection checklists with documented requirements and clear expectations about what’s being checked.

 Quality fade is a common problem in low-cost manufacturing countries and can wreak havoc on your supply chain.
-It can manifest as a major product quality issue that seems to appear almost out of nowhere.
-But it’s really just the result of a slow and gradual slide over time.
-The slide can occur due to pressure from buyers to keep costs low, together with a lack of proper quality control measures and accountability in place.
+It can manifest as a major quality issue that appears to come almost out of nowhere.
+In reality, it’s just the result of a slow and gradual degradation in quality over time.
+It can occur due to pressure from buyers to keep costs low coupled with a lack of quality control and accountability measures.

-To avoid quality fade with your products, it is important that you spend your quality dollars wisely, have a clear quality plan in place, and collaborate with factories to see how you can lower costs together.
+To avoid quality fade with your products, it is important that you spend your quality dollars wisely, have a clear quality plan in place, and collaborate with factories to see how you can lower costs together or pay more.